young home care worker in uniform accompanying an elderly person

 For a senior to feel truly comfortable, they need a companion they can communicate with easily and who understands their cultural background.
 In diverse communities, this can sometimes be a challenge.

 When searching for care, don’t hesitate to ask if an agency has caregivers who speak your loved one’s native language or share their cultural heritage.
-Many larger agencies, especially in urban areas, pride themselves on having a diverse staff to meet the needs of their community.
+Many larger agencies pride themselves on having a diverse staff to meet these needs.

 Overcome Financial Challenges